buchanana01/ve-content/docs/help.md

 ```html
 	<span data-click-map-flyto="41.893,12.483,11">Rome</span>
 ```
 A `zoomto` action for a `ve-image` component triggered by a user mouseover (hover).
-In this example a mouse hover over the text `Foo` will cause the image to zoom in on the image region defined by the x,y,width,
+In this example a mouse hover over the text `Foo` will cause the image to zoom in on the image region defined by the comma-delimited (x, y, width, height) values defined in the action value.
 ```html
 	<span data-click-image-zoomto="100,100,1000,1000">Foo</span>
 ```